¿Dónde Está el Baño?

 - In the Bus Terminal building on Corretejer Street.
 NOT clean, but free and open until 10pm or so.
 Will do in a pinch.

-- In El Convento Hotel, on Cristo Street — though usually reserved for restaurant patrons, no one will stop you from using these: Just outside the front door of the Pizza e Birra restaurant to the left there is a hallway.
+- By El Convento Hotel, on Cristo Street — though usually reserved for restaurant patrons, no one will stop you from using these: Just outside the front door of the restaurant to the left there is a hallway.
 Nice clean bathroom there.
-Also, if you go into El Convento to "look around" there is a bathroom by the Patio del Nispero restaurant.

 - The San Juan the Baptist Cathedral on Cristo Street across from El Convento also has bathrooms that you could use.
 They ask for a donation at the main entrance.